CocoaLumberjack/CocoaLumberjack/.github/PULL_REQUEST_TEMPLATE.md

 <br/>

-- [ ] I have updated this branch with the latest master to avoid conflicts (via merge from master or rebase)
+- [ ] I have updated this branch with the latest master to avoid conflicts (via rebase of master)
 - [ ] I have added the required tests to prove the fix/feature I am adding
 - [ ] I have updated the documentation (if necessary)
 - [ ] I have run the tests and they pass